 A trigger emulation is included in Delphes, using a fully parametrisable trigger table [x].
 When enabled, this trigger is applied on analysis-object data.
-In a real experiment, the online selection is often divided into several steps (or levels).
+In a real experiment, the online selection is often divided into several steps (or levels). corresponding to the different trigger levels.
 First-level triggers are fast and simple but based only on partial data as not all detector front-ends are readable within the decision latency.
 Higher level triggers are more complex, of finer-but-not-final quality and based on full detector data.

-Real triggers are thus intrinsically based on reconstructed data with a worse resolution than final analysis data.
-On the contrary, same data are used in Delphes for trigger emulation and for final analyses.
+Real triggers are thus intrinsically based on reconstructed data with a worse resolution than final analysis information.
+On the contrary, the same information is used in Delphes for the trigger emulation and for final analyses.